Lightning-AI/litgpt/tutorials/0_to_litgpt.md

 ```
 Now chatting with phi-2.
-To submit your prompt, type :submit: on a new line and press Enter.
-To quit, press CTRL+C or submit 'exit()' or 'quit()' as a prompt.
+To exit, press 'Enter' on an empty prompt.

 Seed set to 1234
 >> Prompt: Why are LLMs so useful?